Latest Canfor restructuring affects nearly 500 mill workers in northern B.C.

 Canfor announced Wednesday that it is permanently closing its sawmill and pellet plant in Chetwynd, west of Dawson Creek, and shuttering its sawmill in the Bulkley Valley town of Houston for an unspecified period while it builds a new facility there.

-The Chetwynd closure is expected in April or May and the announcement came just two days after the mill reopened following a holiday curtailment, but a company statement says Canfor is “committed to supporting displaced employees,” and where possible, it says they will top the list for hiring at other mills.
+The Chetwynd closure is expected in April or May and the announcement came just two days after the mill reopened following a holiday curtailment.
+A company statement says Canfor is “committed to supporting displaced employees,” and where possible, it says they will top the list for hiring at other mills.

 The statement says “it is too early in the redevelopment planning process to fully understand” how many of the 333 employees in Houston could be laid off as Canfor designs what it describes as a “globally competitive manufacturing facility” producing “high-value products.”